nochet/BasePop_RNAseq/projectNotes.md

-STEP 7: Downstream analysis
+#### STEP 7: Downstream analysis

-(a) Differential gene expression with DESeq2
+1. Differential gene expression with DESeq2
-(b) Gene set enrichment analysis with GAGE
+2. Gene set enrichment analysis with GAGE
-(c) Hierarchical clustering with WGCNA
+3. Hierarchical clustering with WGCNA
-(4) Examination of eQTL in Stanley et al (2017)
+4. Examination of eQTL in Stanley et al (2017)

 (a) Differential gene expression with DESeq2
 - Take the two outputs from step six as input files: